oliverfoster/adapt-buildkit-rub/README.md

 ###Course asset checking
 It is possible to define video and audio codec, bitrate, framerate & dimensions checks in the ``buildkit-config.json`` file.
 The output of these checks appears in the ``rub-check.log`` file.

-###Exclusions
+###Plugin Exclusions
 Folder exclusions are now possible in the ``buildkit-config.json`` file.
-If you wanted to exclude boxMenu and spoor from a course with ID ``m05``, you would set up rubconfig.json like this:
+If you wanted to exclude boxMenu and spoor from a course with ID ``m05``, you would set up buildkit-config.json like this:
 ```
 {
   "folderexclusions": {